Why Is Your Dog Drinking From the Toilet? Causes, Risks, and What to Do

 Dogs are creatures of instinct, and their drinking habits are often driven by factors that have nothing to do with being mischievous.
 Understanding why your dog is drawn to the toilet bowl is the first step toward addressing the behavior effectively.

 One of the most common reasons is simply that toilet water is often cooler and fresher-tasting than the water sitting in your dog’s bowl.
 The porcelain bowl naturally keeps the water at a lower temperature, and the frequent flushing introduces a constant supply of fresh water — both of which can be appealing to a dog with a sensitive palate.
+Dogs have a remarkably refined sense of smell, and even subtle changes in water quality — mineral buildup, plastic residue from the bowl, or the faint smell of chlorine from tap water that has been sitting out — can make their designated water source less appealing than it appears to you.

 Here are some of the most frequent reasons dogs drink from the toilet: